Aim: To determine the prevalence and causes of visual impairment and blindness in the Sistan-va-Baluchestan Province of Iran.

-Methods: A population based cross sectional study with a multistage cluster sampling technique was used to identify the study subjects.
-Visual acuity (VA) was defined for all participants 10 years and older.
-Participants with a VA of less than 20/60 were examined by an ophthalmologist to determine the causes of low vision or blindness.
+Methods: A population-based cross-sectional study with a multistage cluster sampling technique was used to identify the study subjects.
+Visual acuity (VA) was defined for all participants aged ⩾10 years.
+Participants with a VA of <20/60 were examined by an ophthalmologist to determine the causes of low vision or blindness.